BYLAWS OF THE NORFOLK CITY UNION OF THE KING'S DAUGHTERS, INC.

 2.1 Offices.
 The Corporation shall have its principal office in the City of Norfolk, Virginia, and may have such offices either within or outside the Commonwealth of Virginia as the Board of Directors (hereinafter the "Board of Directors") may from time to time determine.

 3.2 Adult Member.
-Any member who regularly attends meetings, participates in the activities of the Corporation and her Circle, and is otherwise in good standing in an Adult Circle as determined by such Circle, shall be considered an Adult member of the Corporation, shall be classified as a Class A member of Children’s Health System, Inc., and shall be entitled to all the rights and privileges of membership, including the right to vote.
+Any member who participates in the activities of the Corporation and such member’s Circle, and is otherwise in good standing in such Adult Circle as determined by such Circle, shall be considered an Adult member of the Corporation, shall be classified as a Class A member of Children's Health System, Inc. (“CHS”), and shall be entitled to all the rights and privileges of membership in the Corporation, including the right to vote.

 3.3 Junior Member.
 Any middle school or high school student who is a member in good standing of a Junior Circle shall be recognized as a Junior member.
 Junior Circle members are not entitled to vote.

 3.4 Honorary Member.
 Any Adult member who has been granted Honorary status by the Board of Directors shall be recognized as an Honorary member.
-The Board of Directors may grant Honorary status to any member in good standing of an Adult Circle who is no longer able to participate due to health or physical limitations or has 20 or more years of service to the Corporation.
+The Board of Directors may grant Honorary status to any member in good standing of an Adult Circle.
 Honorary members are not entitled to vote.

-3.6 Designation of Members.
-Under the direction of the Secretary of the Corporation, the NCUKD Office Staff shall establish and maintain an accurate listing of members in good standing.
-Such list shall be binding and conclusive for all purposes.
+3.5 Designation of Members.
+Under the direction of the Secretary of the Corporation, the TKD Office Staff shall establish and maintain an accurate listing of members in good standing.

-3.7 Annual and Regular Meetings.
-The Annual Meeting of the membership shall be held in conjunction with the CHS Board of Directors Meeting in June of each year at such time and place as may be determined by the Board of Directors for the transaction of such business as may be properly brought before such meeting.
+3.6 Annual and Regular Meetings.
+The Annual Meeting of the membership shall be held in June of each year at such time and place as may be determined by the Board of Directors for the transaction of such business as may be properly brought before such meeting.
 Other regular meetings of the members may be held during the year on such dates and at such times and places as may be determined by the Board of Directors, and for the transaction of such business as may be properly brought before such meetings.

-3.8 Special Meetings.
-Special meetings of the members of the Corporation may be called by the President of the Corporation, or by the Board of Directors.
+3.7 Special Meetings.
+Special meetings of the members of the Corporation may be called by the President of the Corporation, or by a majority of the Board of Directors.
 Special meetings also may be called by written request signed by at least ten percent (10%) of the members of the Corporation, filed with the President or the Secretary of the Corporation, and stating the purpose for which such special meeting is called.

-3.10 Voting Rights.
-Unless otherwise required by law, the provisions of the Articles of Incorporation or these Bylaws, each member shall be entitled to one vote on each matter submitted to the members for their vote, consent, waiver, release, or other action.
+3.9 Voting Rights.
+Unless otherwise required by law, the provisions of the Articles of Incorporation, or these Bylaws, each member shall be entitled to one vote on each matter submitted to the members for their vote, consent, waiver, release, or other action.
 Members shall not be entitled to vote by proxy on matters presented to the membership for its consideration.

-3.11 Quorum.
-Fifty (50) or more of the members of the Corporation, present in person, shall constitute a quorum for the transaction of business at any membership meeting, provided that a majority of the Adult Circles have at least one member in attendance.
+3.10 Quorum.
+Fifty (50) or more of the members of the Corporation, present in person (including presence permitted by any legally permissible web based or other permitted communication format made available by the Corporation), shall constitute a quorum for the transaction of business at any membership meeting, provided that a majority of the Adult Circles have at least one member in attendance.
 Once a member is present at a meeting, such member is deemed to be present for quorum purposes for the remainder of that meeting.

-3.12 Action by Members.
-The affirmative vote of a majority of the members present at a meeting at which a quorum is present shall be necessary for the approval of any matter voted upon by the membership, unless a greater proportion is required by the Articles of Incorporation, these Bylaws or by an applicable provision of the law.
+3.11 Action by Members.
+The affirmative vote of a majority of the members present at a meeting at which a quorum is present shall be necessary for the approval of any matter voted upon by the membership, unless a greater proportion is required by the Articles of lncorporation, these Bylaws, or by an applicable provision of the law.

-3.14 Resignation from Membership.
-Any member may resign from membership, with or without cause, by written notice of resignation provided to the Secretary.
+3.13 Resignation from Membership.
+Any member may resign from membership, with or without cause, by written notice of resignation provided to the Secretary of their Circle.
+The Circle Secretary shall immediately notify the Secretary of the Corporation and TKD Office Staff.

 BOARD OF DIRECTORS